department-of-veterans-affairs/vets-design-system-documentation/src/_components/buttons.md

 * Buttons should display a visible focus state when users tab to them.
 * Avoid using `<div>` or `<img>` tags to create buttons.
 Screen readers don't automatically know either is a usable button.
 * When styling links to look like buttons, remember that screen readers handle links slightly differently than they do buttons.
 Pressing the Space key triggers a button, but pressing the Enter key triggers a link.
+* Include more contextual information in the button label for screen readers.
+You can use an aria label to specify form numbers or program names in the buttons for greater context.
+Example: A button label could say "Apply for caregiver assistance" and the button label for screen readers can say, `<button>Apply for <span class="sr only"the program of comprehensive</span> caregiver assistance</button>`